guocheng-feng/CUHK-2024Summer-Mentorship/README.md

 - ***The HuggingFace Dataset/***: The HuggingFace dataset contains all original mentorship data as well as our expanded data.
 Details are written in the HuggingFace dataset page.
 The dataset is set as public so it can be easily accessed via Python IDEs like Google Colab.

 - ***Analysis/***: This folder contains data analysis regarding within person/field similarities (or distances as they measures how distant two vectors are), topic choices, pairings, etc.
-    - ***Field_Typicality&Citation.ipynb***: This notebook measures the within field similarity and ciation counts of researchers.
+    - ***Field_Typicality&Citation.ipynb***: This notebook measures the within field similarity and citation counts of researchers.
     - ***OLS.ipynb***: This notebook runs simple linear regression on the final dataset (i.e., the final expanded dataset).
     - ***WithinPerson&T-tests.ipynb***: This notebook runs within person analysis and topic choices analysis using the original mentorship dateset.